- BFF Home

 1 Corinthians is split up in two large parts.

-All the way through this second section from chapter 7 right to the end in chapter 16 we see the issues that the Corinthian Christians brought up to the apostle in a letter.
+All the way through this second section on chapter 7 right to the end of chapter 16 we see the issues that the Corinthian Christians brought up to the apostle in a letter.
 Each answer from Paul forms a major part of the letter he wrote to them.
 Each section is marked off by the exact same words ‘now concerning’ (Greek: peri de).

 1 Corinthians 15 is different.
 Paul did not similarly start this section with a ‘Now concerning.”